Siro-ai/FullstackTranscriptInterview/README.md

 utterance = a word

+## Housekeeping
+Feel welcome to look things up when you need to.
+Please ensure anything you look up is shared on your screen.

 ### Instructions

 For this interview, you'll be building a SPA that displays transcript data fetched from an api endpoint, and allows the user to perform a simple search function on.
 This can be done on the JS/TS framework of your choice.